 How Are Specific Phobias Diagnosed?

-If symptoms of a specific phobia are present, the doctor will begin an evaluation by performing a complete medical history and physical exam.
+If symptoms of a specific phobia are present, the doctor will begin an evaluation by performing a medical and psychiatric history and may perform a brief physical exam.
 Although there are no lab tests to specifically diagnose specific phobias, the doctor may use various tests to make sure that a physical illness isn't the cause of the symptoms.

-If no physical illness is found, you may be referred to a psychiatrist or psychologist, mental health professionals who are specially trained to diagnose and treat mental illnesses.
-Psychiatrists and psychologists use specially designed interview and assessment tools to evaluate a person for a specific phobia.
+If no physical illness is found, you may be referred to a psychiatrist, psychologist, or other mental health professional who is specially trained to diagnose and treat mental illnesses.
+Psychiatrists and psychologists use clinical interviews and assessment tools to evaluate a person for a specific phobia.